-- 1. Declare that, after considering the potential effects of the proposed disposition as provided by Chapter 343, HRS, and Chapter 11-200, HAR, this project will probably have minimal or no significant effect on the environment and is therefore exempt from the preparation of an environmental assessment. - 2.
-Authorize the issuance of a revocable permit to Coco Palms Hui LLC covering Parcel A for use and maintenance of a driveway for vehicular access purposes under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - a.
+- 1. Declare that, after considering the potential effects of the proposed disposition as provided by Chapter 343, HRS, and Chapter 11-200.1, HAR, this project will probably have minimal or no significant effect on the environment and is therefore exempt from the preparation of an environmental assessment as a de minimis action. - Find that approving the requested revocable permit, under the conditions and rent set forth herein, would serve the best interest of the State. - 3.
+Authorize the issuance of a term, non-exclusive easement to RP21 Coco Palms LLC covering a portion of Parcel A for use and maintenance of a driveway for vehicular access purposes under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - a.
+The standard terms and conditions of the most current term easement document form, as may be amended from time to time; - b.
+The easement shall run with the land and shall inure to the benefit of the real property described as Tax Map Key: (4) 4-1-003:007, provided however: (1) it is specifically understood and agreed that the easement shall immediately cease to run with the land upon the expiration or other termination or abandonment of the easement; and (2) if and when the easement is sold, assigned, conveyed, or otherwise transferred, the Grantee shall notify the Grantor of such transaction in writing, and shall notify Grantee's successors or assigns of the insurance requirement in writing, separate and apart from the easement document; - c.
+Review and approval by the Department of the Attorney General; and - d.
+Such other terms and conditions as may be prescribed by the Chairperson to best serve the interests of the State. - 4.
+Authorize the issuance of a revocable permit to RP21 Coco Palms LLC covering Parcel B for parking and landscaping purposes under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - a.
 The standard terms and conditions of the most current revocable permit form, as may be amended from time to time; - b.
 Review and approval by the Department of the Attorney General; and - c.
 Such other terms and conditions as may be prescribed by the Chairperson to best serve the interests of the State.